conal/denotational-hardware/readme.md

 ## Denotational hardware design in Agda

+This library will be replaced by [Felix](https://github.com/conal/felix), which makes several changes and narrowing the scope.

 ## Introduction

 This Agda project aims to synthesize machine-verified, parallel hardware designs from high-level denotational specifications.